dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T845: Facts should inform beliefs, not superstitions.
+### T845: Base beliefs on facts and evidence, not superstitions.

 |Support|
 |---|